JRed59/CS321-Group-4-Project/README.md

 # CS321-Group-4-Project
-To run file compile and run from the Main.java file
+To run file, compile and run from the Main.java file